mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-MariaDB is the Schema for the mariadbs API
+MariaDB is the Schema for the mariadbs API.
+It is used to define MariaDB clusters.